Read This First

 Prompt 3: What are the common “tells” that might provide an early warning that an ideology is one that depends on illusory explanatory depth?

-The central claim is this: An ideology that promises absolute certainty and definitive answers to complex issues.
+In plain terms: An ideology that promises absolute certainty and definitive answers to complex issues.

 The ideology presents the world in starkly contrasting terms, with clear distinctions between good and evil, us vs. them.
 Nuance and complexity are downplayed or dismissed.